Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

 For questions about the FCIQMC dynamics we invite to contact its developers.

-As accurate density matrices are necessary for a successful Stochastic-CASSCF calculation, users are invited to use the :file:`dneci.x` binary (this will run the FCIQMC dynamic in replica mode) :cite:`Overy2014`.
+As accurate density matrices are necessary for a successful Stochastic-CASSCF calculation, users are invited to use the :file:`dneci.x` and :file:`mneci.x` binaries (this will run the FCIQMC dynamic in replica mode) :cite:`Overy2014`.
 The FCIQMC dymanics can be followed in the :file:`fciqmc.out` output file or in the NECI generated :file:`FCIMCStats` file.
 In the :file:`fciqmc.out` there are important pieces of information, such as the list of Slater determinants dominating the FCI wave function and the RDM energy.
 The latter is passed to |molcas| as shown in the script below.
 When a stationary condition is reached and density matrices sampled these are passed to the :file:`RASSCF` program to continue.